wp-plugins/pretty-testimonial/readme.txt

 <strong>8.
 Title font size </strong>
 <pre>[testimonial id="7" client_title_color="black"]</pre>

-Plugin Features:

-* Easy installable
-* Fully responsive
-* Supported all browser
-* Use a Random Testimonial to Your Sidebar
-* Use a Random Testimonial to Your Page
-* Category support with id
-* Number of post
-* Able To Use Multiple Testimonial Themes on the Same Page!
-* Support in widget
-* Title color
-* Content color
-* Title font size
-* Content font size
-* Background color
-* Number of post
-* Hide content, hide client image, hide view all
-* Admin panel with lot of options to change
-* Horizontal & Vertical 2types testimonial
-* Shortcode power
-* Very lightweight only 40kb
-* Works with every version of wordpress

 == Installation ==
 This section describes how to install the plugin and get it working.